dbrn/ticker_graph/README.md

 # ticker_graph
 A script to plot price-graphs for tickers using yahoo finance's data.
-It features the following libraries: pandas_datareader, bokeh.plotting and datetime
+It features the following libraries: pandas_datareader, bokeh.plotting and datetime.
+The project is in Jupyter notebook data format.